-The following Summary Compensation Table sets forth, for each of the Company's three most recently completed financial years, the compensation of each person who served as the CEO or the CFO during the fiscal year ended December 31, 2017 and the three most highly compensated executive officers of the Company, other than the CEO and CFO, who were serving as executive officers at December 31, 2017 (such CEO, CFO and executive officers are referred to collectively as the "Named Executive Officers").
-For the year-ended December 31, 2017, the Company paid aggregate direct remuneration to its Directors and senior officers in the total amount of \$2,732,251.
+The following Summary Compensation Table sets forth, for each of the Company's three most recently completed financial years, the compensation of each person who served as the CEO or the CFO during the fiscal year ended December 31, 2018 and the three most highly compensated executive officers of the

+Company, other than the CEO and CFO, who were serving as executive officers at December 31, 2018 (or who would have been if they were serving as executive officers at that date) (such CEO, CFO and executive officers are referred to collectively as the "Named Executive Officers").
+For the year-ended December 31, 2018, the Company paid aggregate direct remuneration to its Directors and senior officers in the total amount of \$1,235,780.